MalshaL/student_marks/readme.md

 ## Functionalities in the Application

-The application was designed making use of object-oriented programming principles and language aspects available in Java.
-The main user of the application was identified as Lecturer at the university.
-The users could perform the following operations on the system.
+Object-oriented programming principles and Java language aspects were used when designing the application.
+The main user of the application is a Lecturer at the university.
+Users can perform following operations within the system.

 ![<img src="images/usecases.png" width="50px"/>](images/usecases.png)